NodiraTillayeva/30DayMapChallengeUzbekistan/Day21_Icons/README.md

-Day 21: Icons #30DayMapChallenge 🛒
+Day 21: Icons

+Korzinka supermarkets in Tashkent 🛒

+Author: Tumaris Ramanova

 Created a quick map showing Korzinka supermarkets in Tashkent - the city’s most popular supermarket chain!
 I used data from OSM and visualized it in carto.com .
 Each supermarket is represented with a shopping cart icon 🛒, making it easy to see the distribution of Korzinka across the city.
 It’s a fun way to turn simple point data into a visual story!